ehcache/ehcache3-samples/fullstack/README.md

 And hit [http://localhost:9000](http://localhost:9000)

-So you wanna "scale" ? sure, go ahead, but before, make sure to remove the port binding in app.yml for demo-app, or make sure that each container will be started ona  different swarm node, or else you'll hit :
+So you wanna "scale"?
+Sure, go ahead, but before, make sure to remove the port binding in `app.yml` for demo-app, or make sure that each container will be started on a different swarm node, or else you'll hit :

     $ docker-compose -f src/main/docker/app.yml  scale demo-app=3
     WARNING: The "demo-app" service specifies a port on the host.
 If multiple containers for this service are created on a single host, the port will clash.
     Creating and starting docker_demo-app_2 ... error
     Creating and starting docker_demo-app_3 ... error

-let's try again without port clashing :
+Let's try again without port clashing :

     $ docker-compose -f src/main/docker/app.yml scale demo-app=3
     $ docker-compose -f src/main/docker/app.yml ps
              Name                       Command               State                Ports
     --------------------------------------------------------------------------------------------------